 Saskatchewan Farm Stewardship Association (SaskFSA), established in 2011 represents over 250 land owners cropping approximately 1.15 M acres and retaining over 210,000 additional acres as conservation acres (forage, wetland or upland habitat).

-SaskFSA is dedicated to ensuring that the farmers’ viewpoint is considered when it relates to the ability to manage agricultural land to ensure that one can optimize efficiency while doing so in an environmentally acceptable and sustainable manner.
+SaskFSA is dedicated to ensuring that farmers are able to manage agricultural land and water to optimize efficiency while doing so in an environmentally acceptable and sustainable manner.

 It is our intention to: